 Explain Your Rules and Decisions

-"Good parents have expectations they want their child to live up to," he writes.
+Have clear expectations that are age-appropriate and make sure they are clear to the child in a way he understands.
+"Good parents have expectations they want their child to live up to," Steinberg writes.
 "Generally, parents over-explain to young children and under-explain to adolescents.
 What is obvious to you may not be evident to a 12-year-old.
 He doesn't have the priorities, judgment, or experience that you have."

 Treat Your Child With Respect